astropy/astropy-APEs/APE1.rst

   feature in the future.

-* "Informational": An "Informational" APE describes a Astropy design issue, or provides general guidelines or information to the Python community, but does not propose a new feature.
+* "Informational": An "Informational" APE describes a Astropy design issue, or provides general guidelines or information to the Astropy community, but does not propose a new feature.
 Informational APEs do not necessarily represent an Astropy community consensus or recommendation, so users and implementers are free to ignore Informational APEs or follow their advice.
 We await a Zen of Astropy APE.